Rebekah-Shunmugapandi/sea-change-semester-data-labs/Lab03/Lab03-CombiningAndVisualizingData.md

     ## Warning: Removed 8046 rows containing missing values (geom_point).

 ![](Lab03-CombiningAndVisualizingData_files/figure-gfm/unnamed-chunk-39-1.png)<!-- -->

-There is a lot of data bunched up together at the low picoplankton cell counts, and not so much at the higher concentrations.
+There are a lot of data bunched up together at the low picoplankton cell counts, and not so much at the higher concentrations.
 This kind of distribution is very common in the natural world.
 When analysing data with this type of distribution, we look at it on a log scale: